typelevel/cats-effect/docs/migration-guide.md

 1. [Fix remaining compilation issues](#fix-remaining-compilation-issues)
 1. [Test your application](#test-your-application).

-### Before you begin: this isn't a "quick start" guide
+### Before You Begin: This Isn't A "Quick Start" Guide

 This guide is meant for existing users of Cats Effect 2 who want to upgrade their applications to 3.0.0.